KArbeRes/MagentaA11yV2/public/content/documentation/web/form/help-hint-error.md

 #### Option 2: Leave the empty hint element in the DOM

-This technique shouldn't have any significant side effects; however it does additional elements in the DOM which is unnecessary.
+This technique shouldn't have any significant side effects; however it does leave additional elements in the DOM which is unnecessary.

 ```html
 <label for="favorite-snack">